MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Character_Encoding.md

 > behave the same way even when run by another user, on a different computer,
 > or in a different version of PowerShell.

-The automatic variable `$OutputEncoding` affects the encoding PowerShell uses to communicate with external programs.
-It has no effect on the encoding that the output redirection operators and PowerShell cmdlets use to save to files.
+The automatic variables `$OutputEncoding` and `$PSApplicationOutputEncoding` affects the encoding PowerShell uses to when sending data into and reading from external programs respectively.
+They have no effect on the encoding that the output redirection operators and PowerShell cmdlets use to save to files.

 ## See also